GC-DRI/DRI26/data-literacies.md

 projects:
     - "The [Data for Public Good](https://dataforgood.commons.gc.cuny.edu/) is a semester-long collaborative project led by CUNY graduate students.
 Each semester, a different public-interest dataset is explored to present information that is useful and informative to a public audience."
-    - "[SAFElab](https://www.asc.upenn.edu/research/centers/safe-lab) led by Dr. Desmond U. Patton, uses computational and social work approaches to understand the mechanisms of violence and work on prevention and intervention in violence that occur in neighborhoods and on social media."
+    - "[SAFElab](https://www.asc.upenn.edu/research/centers/safe-lab) led by Dr. Desmond Upton Patton, uses computational and social work approaches to understand the mechanisms of violence and work on prevention and intervention in violence that occur in neighborhoods and on social media."
+    - "[DataKind](https://www.datakind.org/) is a global nonprofit organization founded in 2012 emerging from the Data For Good movement, which has at its core values a commitment to humanity, equity, and innovation."
+    - "[The Data Justice Lab](https://datajusticelab.org/) 'examines the intricate relationship between datafication and social justice' and produces a range of public scholarship outputs that further questions raised in this workshop about data and the digital."
+    - "[The Data Rescue Project](https://www.datarescueproject.org/) emerged in February 2025 to serve as a clearinghouse for preservation projects focused on US government datasets that were identified as at-risk of erasure and tampering."

 ethical considerations:
-    - Data and data analysis is [not free from bias](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4).
+    - Data and data analysis are [not free from bias](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4).
 There is no magic blackbox for which data emerges from and is contextually driven.
 As we think about the automation process of looking at "big" data, we have to be aware of [the biases that gets reproduced that is "hidden."](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)
     - De-identified information can be [reconstructed from piecemeal data](https://techscience.org/a/2015092903/) found across different sources.
 When we consider what we are doing with the data we have collected, we also need to think about the possible re-identification of our participants.
     - Consider how you may use [differential privacy](https://theconversation.com/explainer-what-is-differential-privacy-and-how-can-it-protect-your-data-90686) as a strategy against re-identification.
 Consider the [US Census 2020 example](https://www.ncsl.org/research/redistricting/differential-privacy-for-census-data-explained.aspx) on utilizing this strategy to address privacy concerns.
     - Big data projects oftentimes require sharing data sets across different individuals and teams.
 In addition, we need to ensure that our work is reproducible and accountable, we may also feel inclined to share the data collected.
 As such, figuring out [how to share such data](https://techscience.org/a/2015101601/) is crucial in the project planning stage.